-- \bowtie List of purchased goods showing the product name, supplier, licence number and area of use. - \bowtie Calculation showing, for each consumer item, what percentage of total purchases the ecolabelled products account for.
+- \bowtie List of purchased goods showing the product name, supplier, licence number and area - \bowtie Calculation showing, for each consumer item, what percentage of total purchases the ecolabelled products account for.

-022 Nordic ecolabelled printed matter
+022 Nordic Swan Ecolabelled printed matter

-At least 50% of total printed matter purchased by the business must be printed by a Nordic Ecolabelled printing firm and be Nordic Ecolabelled.
+At least 50% of total printed matter purchased by the business must be printed by a Nordic Swan Ecolabelled printing firm and be Nordic Swan Ecolabelled.